 If the United Arab Emirates is on your travel bucket list, chances are you’re hankering to take in the opulence, modernity and luxury of Dubai.
 Unsurprisingly, though, all that sort of stuff comes at a rather high vacation cost.
 Here’s the secret to luxurious experiences without luxurious spending: UAE’s capital, Abu Dhabi.

 Though it doesn’t get as much press, Abu Dhabi has nearly as many impressive travel hot spots as Dubai, including the fastest roller coaster in the world, the planet’s biggest “cluster of cultural buildings of the 21st century” (according to Lonely Planet) and the leaning-ist tower on Earth (sorry, Pisa).
-And all that for $89 less than Dubai per day.
+All that for a per-day savings of nearly $70.

 Visit Zagreb Instead of Cape Town